Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 - In Chrome, you see a shield icon next to the bookmark star at the right end of the omnibox.

-- Your browser says something about blocking mixed content.
+- Your browser gives a warning in the console about blocking mixed content.
 For example, Chrome would say:

 	```
 	Mixed Content: The page at '*' was loaded over HTTPS, but requested an insecure resource '*'.
 This request has been blocked; the content must be served over HTTPS.
 	```

-The earlier precautions section provides a quick solution for Chrome.
-I will try to update that section to include solutions for other browsers, but it would be great if you can solve it yourself and let me know how you did it, so that I can quickly a solution here to help others.
+The earlier precautions section provides [some solutions](#mixed-content) for Chrome and Firefox.
+I might update that section to include more solutions, but it would be great if you can solve it yourself and let me know how you did it, so that I can quickly add a solution to help others.

-The second possible explanation is that you are just having a hard time trying to connect to the archivers, because a lot of people are still downloading.
-If you cannot manually download the archive by going to the gallery page, then this is the reason.
+The second possible explanation is that you are just having a hard time trying to connect to the archivers.
+This is much less likely now since the crisis is over.
+If you also cannot manually download the archive by going to the gallery page, then this is the reason.

 The third possible reason is blockage by other scripts, extensions, or software.
-You can disable everything besides this script and the loader extension, perhaps by using incognito mode, and see if this script works.
+You can disable everything besides this script and the loader extension, perhaps by using incognito or private mode, and see if this script works.

 ### No actual download after reaching "done" state